 What is the cost involved in training my dog?

-Plucky Paws training sessions are bundled in packages of six or nine sessions.
+Plucky Paws training sessions are typically bundled in packages of six or nine sessions.
 All packages include an initial assessment session.
 Six-session packages total $490.00, and nine-session packages total $700.00.
 For puppy and Foundation Skills packages, I usually recommend six sessions.
-For behavior modification involving symptoms such as shyness, reactivity, resource guarding, destruction, or housetraining, I offer packages of nine sessions to ensure that we have enough time to cover all the bases and improve your dog's behavior.
+For behavior modification involving potentially dangerous behavioral symptoms such as shyness, reactivity, resource guarding, or sensitivity to handling, I offer packages of nine sessions to ensure that we have enough time to cover all the bases and improve your dog's behavior.
 You can pay up front via check or credit card, or you can take advantage of a payment plan in which four equal payments are deducted from your credit card over four months.

 Do you offer single hour-long training sessions?

 Trainers sell sessions in packages because we simply can't accomplish enough in one hour for the training to stick.
-Teaching any new behavior requires time, practice, and a series of repeated hands-on coaching sessions.
+Training is cumulative, and teaching any new behavior requires time, practice, and a series of repeated, hands-on sessions.
 I do offer the initial assessment as a stand alone session for new clients who are interested in training but aren't yet sure about purchasing a package.

 Why are your training methods effective?

 My philosophy and methods are based in behavior science, not the mythology of dominance.
 I use modern, progressive, compassionate techniques.
 Animals associate actions, events, places, people, and objects with pleasant or unpleasant consequences.
 Dogs trained with compassionate relationship-based methods expect good things during a training session.
 As a result, they behave with purpose and have the courage to try new behaviors.
 They remember behaviors better because they were aware and engaged during the learning process.